vorpalnet/blade/proto/webrtc/README.md

   see, so the JSR-309 media controller driver jars must be deployed into the `blade-shared` shared library or the domain's `lib/` — the same deployment story as the driver behind `proto/player`.
 Without it the servlet logs "no JSR-309 driver registered" and says so
-  plainly: browser-to-browser still works, PSTN and recording do not.
+  plainly: browser-to-browser still works, calls to phones do not.

 ## Status